HaiVuLe/in-app-purchase-prediction/README.md

 The target prediction is on the user level (whether a user will make a purchase or not).
 However, the raw data is not on the readily usable granularity.
 For instance, in Events dataset, each row records a specific action a user had in a particular session.
 Therefore, the overall approach we take to extract features is to aggregate raw data to the user level, using, the mean, mode, max value, etc.

 ## Machine learning method:
 We use Random Forest and XGBoost algorithms to build predictive models, using features that are aggregated to user-level.
 The performance of models is assessed using AUC as the performance metric.
-Our best model achieved a 0.9765 AUC score.
-This paper discusses the details about the characteristics of the data, the features we extract, and our model training process.
+Our best model achieved a 0.985 AUC score.

+## What is included in this repo:
+* [Prediction engineering](./compute_target.ipynb): how we structured our machine learning problem, defined, and computed the labels for prediction
+* [Feature engineering] (./features.ipynb): how we extract, transform, and aggregate raw (oftentimes arbitrary) data to meaningful features.
+* [Modeling] (./models/): different versions of models we trained to predict our target.

+*Notes:*
+Due to confidentiality, we would not provide the data sets we used here and would not reveal identifiable findings and/or visualization that underlie our machine learning approach.
+In this repository, we would like to demonstrate our approach and machine learning solution to this important business problem at hand.

 ## Project team: